If you have written an excellent memoir and have been searching for the best memoir publishers, your search is over.

 Memoirs are non-fiction narrative writings, and not every publishing house is interested in publishing them.
 To increase your chances of getting your work out there, try contacting as many as possible on this list.

-I’ve have compiled a list of 15 of the best publishers accepting manuscripts, most of whom are looking for memoirs worth publishing!
+I’ve compiled a list of 15 of the best publishers accepting manuscripts, most of whom are looking for memoirs worth publishing!
 These companies welcome non-fiction writing and often turn them into successful books.

 I’ve provided their contact details and the benefits each of them offers.
 Note that not all accept unsolicited manuscripts, but many of them do.